What Is CRO: An Overview Of Conversion Rate Optimization

 I guess this is the clearest definition of CRO.
 However, there is more to CRO than the simple definition.

-According to Howuku, Conversion Rate Optimization or CRO is a process of improving the various elements of your website or landing page that may increase the ratio of sales to the number of visitors on your website.
+Conversion Rate Optimization or CRO is a process of improving the various elements of your website or landing page that may increase the ratio of sales to the number of visitors on your website.